Stingless Bee FAQ

 If you are splitting a full hive using one of our boxes you may wish to tape over the brood excluder yourself, allowing wonderful temporary observation of how the bees grow into the boxes over time.
 The same principles apply.
 We use an external painters tape but you can use anything - keep in mind the bees may chew through paper tape.

 Tape that runs horizontally around the box joins can be kept on for a couple of months after application.
-This is to allow the bees time to properly seal the internal cavity.
+This is to allow the bees time to properly seal the internal cavity and keep the unit secure during transport.
 After this time it is no longer necessary so to avoid it sticking to the paint, flaking or holding mositure against the box, you can remove it.

 • Help!
 My bees are swarming/fighting/dying on the ground? + -